-Following in the footsteps of artists, revolutionaries, exiles, and travelers before us, this program will take students from Madrid to León to Paris in an exploration of transnational cultural exchange, migration, and belonging.
-Our focus on the politics of travel and study abroad, the Spanish Civil War, and Black cultural production in Paris will allow us to situate ourselves as embodied travelers, thinkers, and cultural producers alongside the writers and artists we study.
+Following in the footsteps of artists, revolutionaries, exiles, and travelers before us, this program will take students from Paris to Madrid to León in an exploration of transnational cultural exchange, migration, and belonging.
+Our focus on the politics of travel and study abroad, the Spanish Civil War, and Black cultural production in Paris will allow us to situate ourselves as embodied travelers, thinkers, and cultural producers alongside the writers and artists we study.td>

 Take classes in a 14th century palace along one of the world’s most famous pilgrimage routes; follow in the footsteps of Josephine Baker and Jay-Z in the streets of Paris; explore the Madrid of Hemingway and Langston Hughes; study Spanish over tapas in the shadow of one of Europe’s largest cathedrals.
 Europe has long been a site of belonging, exile, fantasy, sex, freedom, and death for the “Americans” who have lived, traveled, and created there.
 This program focuses on a diverse group of cultural workers — from Henry James to James Baldwin — to explore the meanings and practices of gender, race, (trans)nationalism, empire, and belonging that emerge in encounters between “Americans” and “Europe.”